enkodellc/blazorboilerplate/README.md

 [![Gitter](https://badges.gitter.im/BlazorBoilerplate/community.svg)](https://gitter.im/blazorboilerplate/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 ## Goals
 - This repository is community driven.
 It is not and never will be controlled by a corporation.
-It's success is dependent on people using it, reviewing it and offering suggestions.
-Please join the [gitter)](https://gitter.im/blazorboilerplate/community)
+It's success is dependent on people using it, reviewing it, offering suggestions and most importantly contributing.
+Please join the [gitter discussion](https://gitter.im/blazorboilerplate/community)
 - To create a boilerplate with Blazor / Razor components that includes the most common functionality to start a real world application quickly.
 - Avoid many external components & libraries which can make it difficult to maintain, update, track down code, learn code and issues.
 - Minimal Javascript.
 Currently only using them for SignalR for the Forum and MatBlazor / Material Design.
 We may use components with JS in them but so far no Javascript has been written specifically for anything in the repository.